Planning for college or training next year? Apply for the Vermont Grant and explore VSAC’s free scholarship booklet to help you cover costs.

 Search for fellowships in the same way you'd search for scholarships, and include national organizations in your field, such as the National Academies of Sciences, Engineering and Medicine; also search by identity, for example, through the American Association of University Women.
 Useful sites include Pro Fellow, though VSAC does not endorse general Internet content.

-• Residence hall director positions often provide reduced tuition, room and board, and/or a stipend in exchange for living in and managing an undergraduate residence hall, which may include mentoring undergraduate students and creating programming for them.
+- Residence hall director positions often provide reduced tuition, housing and meals, and/or a stipend in exchange for living in and managing an undergraduate residence hall, which may include mentoring undergraduate students and creating programming for them.

 If additional loans are needed beyond the $20,500 unsubsidized Federal Direct Loan yearly limit, the Federal Graduate PLUS Loan is available for students attending graduate schools.
 Borrowers must not have adverse credit history.
 Private student loans are another source of funding; these loans are credit-based, and some require cosigners.
 Review terms and conditions carefully, examine borrower protections, and look for fixed interest rates rather than variable interest rates.